1921 – Roaring 20s Woodwind Quintets

 Like 1920, there are only two quintets written in 1921, this year by Karl Heinrich David and Heinrich Kaspar Schmid.
 The work by Schmid is the more substantial one.

-David, Karl Heinrich (1884-1951)
+Karl Heinrich David (1884-1951)

 Swiss composer Karl Heinrich David (who may have also gone by David-Rohde) was born in St. Gallen, Switzerland on Dec.
 30, 1884 and died in Nervi, Italy, on May 17, 1951.
 He studied with the Cologne Conservatory and later was a composition student in Munich of Ludwig Thuille (whose sextet for piano and winds is loved by many quintets).
 He also was a conductor and editor and a music critic.
 He taught at the Basel Conservatory during World War I, and later in Cologne and Berlin.
 There is also a listing for Kleine Suite für Blasquintett, undated, published by Pizzicato Verlag Helvetia in 2003, which may be a reprinting of this work.
 And that is all I could find in my research.
 The only photo in Wikipedia in the public domain was a fuzzy image of his gravestone (which is sad).